AsahiLinux/docs/Debian.md

 * Log in as **root** without password.

-* Consult the **quickstart.txt** file to find out how to get the networking up, set the time etc.
+* Consult the **/root/quickstart.txt** file to find out how to get the networking up, etc.